What is the course about?

 When I've finished, what course can I do next?

-There is a mosaics introductory/intermediate course at Build offering the opportunity to learn a different technique - the direct method.
+There is a mosaics introductory or a ’More Mosaics’ course at Build offering the opportunity to learn different techniques.

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.